Eduard Johnson: Early life and education

 Heritage-protected grave marker for Eduard Johnson in Cemetery II in the Central Cemetery in Plauen, Germany.

-After attending primary school and the Gymnasium (college preparatory school) in his home town of Freiberg, Germany, Johnson studied philosophy and philology at the university in Leipzig, with the intention of becoming a teacher at an advanced secondary school.
-He passed the state exam and earned a Doctor of Philosopy degree.
+After attending primary school and the Gymnasium (university-track secondary school) in his home town of Freiberg, Germany, Johnson studied philosophy and philology at the university in Leipzig, with the intention of becoming a teacher at an advanced secondary school.
+He passed the state exam and earned a Doctor of Philosophy degree.

 Career

 In 1864, he began his probationary year of teaching at the Plauen Gymnasium.
 He taught Latin, Greek, German and History.
 In 1865 he finished his probationary year and earned a fixed employment position at the school.

 While employed as a teacher, he published philosophical works on the problem of Sensualism and made extensive investigations into the history of the Vogtland in Saxony, Germany.
 After his transfer to the Chemnitz Gymnasium in 1881, he used his free time for excursions to the Vogtland.
 As a historian he published several reports on the history of notable individuals and castles in the Vogtland.
 Between 1896 and 1903 he published over 162 articles under the title Vogtländische Altertümer (Vogtland Antiquities).

 Johnson worried about the waning influence of Ancient Greek and Latin.
 He pseudonymously published two books cataloguing colloquial phrases and vocabulary in order to promote the active use of Greek and Latin in everyday life.
 These were bilingual phrasebooks in Attic Greek/German and Latin/German.

 Journalism was Johnson's other passion.
 He served as part-time editor of the newspaper Vogtländische Anzeiger und Tageblatt, until finally in 1895 he resigned his position as teacher and became the head editor.
 At this time the Vogtländische Anzeiger was the most popular newspaper in the Vogtland.